 Not just a summer thing

-Halloween, Christmas, Winter and summer each have their own uniquely themed season in Tivoli, where the gardens are redecorated to convey they cozy winter vibes, the hearty Christmas feeling, the nostalgic long summer days and the scary halloween.
+In time Tivoli has prolonged their seasons.
+Now both Halloween, Christmas, Winter and summer each have their own uniquely themed season in Tivoli.The gardens are redecorated to convey they cozy winter vibes, the hearty Christmas feeling, the nostalgic long summer days and the scary halloween.
 Check out the opening hours of each season on Tivoli's website.

 Visit the city's other top attractions